tofutofu/haitaka-usi/README.md

 Haitaka-usi is a [Universal Shogi Interface (USI) protocol](http://hgm.nubati.net/usi.html) parser and serializer.

-The USI protocol is a simple protocol for Shogi GUI clients and engines to communicate with each other.
+The USI protocol is a simple, 7-bit-ascii-text based protocol for Shogi GUI clients and engines to communicate with each other.
-The protocol is based on the [UCI (Universal Chess Interface) protocol](https://backscattering.de/chess/uci/) for Chess engines with modifications to support Shogi.
+The protocol is based on the [UCI (Universal Chess Interface) protocol](https://backscattering.de/chess/uci/) with modifications to support Shogi.

 The parser code uses a [PEST](https://github.com/pest-parser/pest) grammar to define the protocol syntax.
-The `usi.pest` grammar file was initially inspired by the `uci.pest` file provided by [Vampirc UCI](https://github.com/vampirc/vampirc-uci/tree/master).
-The `uci.pest` file was a great help to get up to speed with using PEST, but in the end I decided to rewrite most of the grammar, both in order to make the grammar more uniform and to support USI features.
-The object model in `usi.rs` was also inspired by Vampirc UCI, but the actual implementation here is rather different.
+The grammar file, `usi.pest`, was inspired by the the `uci.pest` file of [Vampirc UCI](https://github.com/vampirc/vampirc-uci/tree/master), which was a great help in getting up to speed with PEST, but apart from modifications to support Shogi, I also tried to make the grammar rules more uniform and streamlined.

+The code implements serialization and deserialization for both the GUI and the Engine-side.
+It differs in this regard from the [usi-rs](https://github.com/nozaq/usi-rs) crate that provides serialization only of GUI commands and parsing only for Engine commands.

 ## Installation